karlpodesta/azure-batch-hpc-lab/README.md

 ## 2. Install & Setup
 1. Login to Azure
-2. Create an Azure Batch account
+2. Create an Azure Batch account (or use an existing one)
+3. Create an Azure Storage account (or use an existing one)
+4. Change/Review Azure limits
-3. Download the "Batch Labs" GUI tool (beta) [optional]
+5. Download the "Batch Labs" GUI tool (beta) [optional]
-4. Download the Azure CLI
+6. Download the Azure CLI

 ## 3. Access & Use